taehyeongaa/MediaLab/README.md

 # MediaLab
 # Welcome to my github.
 This sources -> files are real time video objects detection.
-This project uses the visual Studio 2015 and version 3.1 version.
+This project uses the visual Studio 2015 and version 3.1 version.(Images and images are attached.)
 Because it is not intended for commercial use, it was created using SURF detector using opencv.

 In addition, I compared SIFT and SURF.